MrPowerScripts/MrPowerScripts.com/power-up.md

 - First access to exclusive scripts, docker images, and other tools to automate your life.
 - Feel good knowing you helped someone else.

-## Other ways to support
+## Other ways to support my channel

-Commitment is scary.
-Want to support my channel without a monthly commitment?
-Check out some of these offers!

 ### Follow on Social